What is an Operating System

 Operating System Definition – Common Beliefs

-“The one program running at all times on the computer” - kernel.
+• “The one program running at all times on the computer”

 • Everything else is either